The bottom line on fake reviews: They’re more trouble than they’re worth.

 #4: Tell the Truth

 Advertising claims must be truthful.
-Yes, you’re allowed to engage in a bit of “puffery”, but straight up lying deceives consumers; hence, it’s a violation of marketing and advertising laws.
-If you get caught passing lies via marketing materials, the FTC may fine your company – or worse.
+Yes, you’re allowed to engage in a bit of “puffery”, but straight up lying deceives consumers; hence, it’s a violation of marketing and advertising rules.
+If you get caught passing lies via marketing materials, the FTC may fine your company.

 #5: Don’t Mislead People